 We don’t think it’s right to say to a client who has just suffered an accident and has come to us for help that we believe their claim will be worth £XYZ.
 Making a personal injury claim is a serious matter.
-Section 17 of this guide outlined the types of damages you can claim for an accident at work.
+Section 17 of this guide outlines the types of damages you can claim for an accident at work.
 To recap, these are:

 2. Special damages – financial losses that can be mathematically calculated, such as loss of earnings.